 If you are an avid hunter, I highly recommend this meat.
 If you allow the meat to rest and the blood to drain off of the meat for the right length of time, it tastes like very lean and rich beef.
 I personally love it!

 You might be thinking, “No way!
 I’d always heard pork was bad for you!”
 Some pork still is, but some parts of pork are not.

 You don’t want to start eating anything but bacon.
 However, pork tenderloin is very good for you.
 It is white meat and packs a lot of nutrients.

 13. Wild Boar

-This goes along with pork with the exception that this is wild pig, basically.
+This goes along with pork with the exception that this is a wild pig, basically.
 The good news is that wild boars are becoming a nuisance in some areas so you can hunt them pretty easily, but be sure to check your local regulations.

-But would you have ever guessed that wild boar is loaded with vitamin A and complex B vitamins?
+Would you have ever guessed that wild boar is loaded with vitamin A and complex B vitamins?
 I love it when you find meat that can be hunted and potentially free that is great for you too.

 14. Meal Worms

-Basically, they realized that meal worms (though gross and wiggly) actually are extremely high in protein.
+Basically, they realized that mealworms (though gross and wiggly) actually are extremely high in protein.
 We knew this for our chickens but probably never dreamed it would be a viable meat source for ourselves.

 15. Roast Beef